bijlpeter83/DINOSTRAT/README.md

 # DINOSTRAT
 The database of regional organic-walled dinoflagellate cyst events.
 This is DINOSTRAT version 1.0, completed in January 2021.

+!!!MIND YOU THE DATA IS STILL UNDER CONSTRUCTION, AND THE PAPER IN PREP/REVIEW!!!
 Please cite Bijl, submitted to Earth system science data when using this database.

 DINOSTRAT consists of 4 data frames: